marcvincenti/customapi/README.md

 ### Configuration
 This is using a PostgreSQL database and an [Amazon AWS](https://aws.amazon.com/fr/console/) account.
-Because of amazon bucket policy, you have to set your buckets names (you can just add your corporation name before each bucket name for example) _"src/clojure_rest/db.clj"_ at the **buckets** definition

-#### Tests
  + Use environment variables with the following names : DATABASE_USER, DATABASE_PASSWORD and DATABASE_SUBNAME.

- + There is also an amazon connection, you have to configure an amazon connection with [IAM](https://console.aws.amazon.com/iam/home)
+Because of amazon bucket policy, you have to set your buckets names (you can just add your corporation name before each bucket name for example) _"src/clojure_rest/db.clj"_ at the **buckets** definition and you have to configure an amazon connection with [IAM](https://console.aws.amazon.com/iam/home).
-    + and then put bucket name in _"src/clojure_rest/db.clj"_ in bucket and set this environment variables : AMZ_ACCESS, AMZ_SECRET and AMZ_ENDPOINT.
+ + Use environment variables with the following names : AMZ_ACCESS, AMZ_SECRET and AMZ_ENDPOINT.

-#### Production
-This part will come later.

 # Usage